-If you buy a car from a dealer, then they will arrange for registration and title transfer.
-You will be charged a processing fee for this service.
-You will receive your vehicle title documents and new license plates in the mail.
 The dealer will also issue temporary tags that are valid for 30 days to enable you to legally drive your vehicle.
 Please do not drive without valid license plates.

 If you choose to buy a vehicle from a private individual, then you will need to complete the registration process on your own.
-Below you will find a simple outline of that process for DC, Virginia, and Maryland.
+You MUST keep the old plates-you will face major delays if the previous owner keeps them, especially in the case that it is an outgoing IF.
+Below you will find a simple outline of that process for Virginia.